-- If the sunroof is closed, turn the control dial to position E. Hold the dial in position for about five seconds. - If the sunroof is open, turn the control dial to E and hold until the glass panel has closed.
-Now continue holding the dial for approximately five more seconds. - 2.
-Turn the control dial to position G and hold until the sunroof is fully tilted (about three seconds after the motor has stopped). - 3.
-Now turn the control dial to position E and keep holding until the sunroof is fully closed (about three seconds after the motor has stopped).
+- If the sunroof is closed, turn the knob to position "E." Hold the knob in position for about five seconds. - If the sunroof is open, turn the knob to E and hold until the glass panel has closed.
+Now continue holding the knob for approximately five more seconds. - 2.
+Turn the knob to position "G" and hold until the sunroof is fully tilted (about three seconds after the motor has stopped). - 3.
+Now turn the knob to position E and keep holding until the sunroof is fully closed (about three seconds after the motor has stopped).

-- 4. Turn the control dial to position A and hold until the sunroof is fully open (about three seconds after the motor has stopped). - 5.
-Turn to position E and keep holding the control dial until the sunroof has fully closed (about three seconds after the motor has stopped).
+- 4. Turn the knob to position "A" and hold until the sunroof is fully open (about three seconds after the motor has stopped). - 5.
+Turn the knob to position E and keep holding the knob until the sunroof has fully closed (about three seconds after the motor has stopped).